trustedsec/SeeYouCM-Thief/README.md

 ```
 # SeeYouCM Thief

-Simple tool to automatically download and parse configuration files from Cisco phone systems searching for SSH credentials
+Simple tool to automatically download and parse configuration files from Cisco phone systems searching for SSH credentials.
+Will also optionally enumerate active directory users from the UDS API.

 ## Blog
 https://www.trustedsec.com/blog/seeyoucm-thief-exploiting-common-misconfigurations-in-cisco-phone-systems/